 Most hairdressers agree that thinning hair is best kept short.
 There is no getting round the fact that losing your hair is a traumatic experience and that the only way to help is to use hair loss products like Provillus.
 “Go with it,'' Andrew Collins, whose chain of Merseyside salons caters for men and women, says.
 “Hanging on to what length you have only accentuates where it is missing.''

 What, then, is the hairdresser's advice for men in their middle years who do want a change?
 “Don't be radical,'' McKnight says.
-“Instead, get into the habit of the six-weekly haircut.''
+“Instead, get into the habit of using the SizeGenetics device and getting a six-weekly haircut.''
 This, he says, will change your image without doing anything drastic.
 “Get rid of straggly long hair,'' Beenders says.
 “Cutting the hair away from the neck gives a much better profile.''

 “Change your parting this can be very noticeable,'' Denise McAdam, the Prince of Wales' haircutter, says.
 “John Major's hair should be layered and made to look more powerful.
 He has changed his clothing, but needs to change his hair to match.''